 The attractiveness of a smile is related to the amount of gums around the teeth, much the way that a frame surrounds a photo.
 A cosmetically attractive smile has an even, symmetrical gum line that reveals the teeth without exposing the tooth roots.
 However, excess gums around the teeth can create a “gummy smile,” detracting from its appearance.

 Dr. Puterman is a periodontal specialist and an experienced surgeon with over ten years in private practice.
-Bethesda and Washington, DC patients in his care receive personal attention, gentle and effective treatment, and the benefits of the latest techniques and technology.
+Patients in his care receive personal attention, gentle and effective treatment, and the benefits of the latest techniques and technology.
 Whether you have been referred by your general dentist to his practice or are seeking help with a cosmetic concern, you can expect an excellent experience and a high-quality outcome.

 The Purpose of Gum Recontouring